sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 To ensure the baseline code is restored prior to each run, the modified directories under SAI are deleted, then restored via `git checkout -- <path, path, ...>` .
 This retrieves the subtrees from the SAI submodule, which is stored intact in the local project's Git repo (e.g. under `DASH/.git/modules/dash-pipeline/SAI/SAI`)

 ## Build saithrift-server
 This builds a saithrift-server daemon, which is linked to the `libsai` library and also includes the SAI-to-P4Runtime adaptor.
-It also builds Python thrift libraries and SAI-thrift libraries.
+It also builds Python thrift libraries and saithrift libraries.
 ```
 make saithrift-server
 ```
-## Build SAI c++ client test program(s)
+## Build libsai C++ client test program(s)
 This compiles simple libsai client program(s) to verify the libsai-to-p4runtime-to-bmv2 stack.
 It performs table access(es).

 ```